 Depth Rating

-Modern Sea-Dwellers like the Sea-Dweller 126600 are rated to 1,220 m.
+Modern Sea-Dwellers like the 126600 are rated to 1,220m.
 That capability comes from a more conventional Oyster case approach: a thick sapphire crystal, robust gaskets, and a helium escape valve for saturation-diving decompression.
 It’s normal watch engineering, just pushed hard enough for real commercial diving environments.
+If the rotating dive bezel on either watch is unfamiliar, we’ve broken down how it actually works in a separate guide.

 Design and Purpose

 The Sea-Dweller is Rolex’s practical end of the professional-diver spectrum: saturation-ready but designed to feel reliable and comfortable for daily wear.
-Its familiar Rolex ergonomics and natural behavior help you feel confident that it fits seamlessly into everyday routines, which matters more than people admit when you’re wearing it 12 hours a day.
+Its familiar Rolex ergonomics make it the kind of watch you can put on a Monday and forget about until Friday.

-The Deepsea is designed to impress with its extreme overbuilding, wristwatch second.
+The Deepsea leans the other way.
+It’s designed to impress with its overbuilding first, wristwatch second.
 The design choices lean into that identity, encouraging admiration for its bold, purpose-built nature rather than subtlety.
+It’s a watch you put on knowing it’s the loudest thing in the room.

 Case Proportions

 The Sea-Dweller is balanced and predictable.
-Its 43 mm case distributes weight evenly, and the thinner profile keeps the center of gravity close to the wrist.
+Its 43mm case sits at roughly 15.5mm thick, and the thinner profile keeps the center of gravity close to the wrist.
 It feels solid without drawing constant attention to its size.

 Price and Market Demand

 Sea-Dweller and Deepsea prices are shaped more by who’s buying them than by raw dive specs.
-The Sea-Dweller trades like a broadly wearable Rolex tool watch with stronger liquidity, while the Deepsea trades like an extreme-purpose instrument that fewer wrists can live with, which tightens demand and amplifies swings.
+The Sea-Dweller trades like a broadly wearable Rolex tool watch with stronger liquidity.
+The Deepsea trades like an extreme-purpose instrument that fewer wrists can live with, which tightens demand and amplifies swings.

 Popular Rolex Sea-Dweller References

-This is the classic modern Sea-Dweller: 40mm, no Cyclops, 1,220m rating, and the last long-run Sea-Dweller before Deepsea replaced it in 2008.
+The classic modern Sea-Dweller: 40mm, no Cyclops, 1,220m rating, and the last long-run Sea-Dweller before the Deepsea replaced it in 2008.
 It’s the pick if you want true tool-watch DNA that still wears like an atypical sports Rolex.

 - Case: 40mm Oyster case, helium escape valve, no date magnifier

-- Bezel: aluminum insert era, easy to tell condition by bezel fade and edge wear
+- Bezel: aluminum insert era; easy to gauge condition by bezel fade and edge wear

 - Bracelet: Oyster bracelet (commonly referenced as 93160 on later examples)